BloodSharp/inexinferis-fx/README.md

 # Credits:
-for many people in the forums of the game-Deception (I don ' t remember names) www.inexinferis.com.ar www.rompiendocodigo.net
+for many people in the forums of the game-Deception (I don ' t remember names). www.inexinferis.com.ar www.rompiendocodigo.net